sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ## Results
 ### Framework Output
-After running any of the commands from above, you will see the the following output (the quantity and queries is just an example, your results and output may be slightly different):
+After running any of the commands from above, you will see the following output (the quantity and queries are just an example, your results and console output may be slightly different):
 ```
   .,-:::::/ :::::::..   ::::::.    :::.:::::::-.  .,:::::: :::::::..
 ,;;-'````'  ;;;;``;;;;  ;;;`;;;;,  `;;; ;;,   `';,;;;;'''' ;;;;``;;;;